waqaskhan137/digital-assistant/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-We are currently focused on implementing SOLID principles as part of Phase 3 of our code refactoring initiative.
-This follows the comprehensive code audit documented in `/audit/findings.md`, which identified several areas for improvement in the codebase.
+We have just completed Phase 3 of our code refactoring initiative, focusing on SOLID principles.
+The primary goal was to improve the design of the Email Service by introducing interfaces and applying dependency inversion and the strategy pattern.

 The audit categorized issues according to fundamental software engineering principles:
 - Meaningful Naming